Learn To Live Fearlessly

 The good news is we can learn to live more fearlessly.
 We can train our minds to change the channel from worry to living in the mind of Christ.
 That’s not to say worry thoughts won’t come.
 Rather, we can develop the habits to let go before our worries multiply and grow.

-That’s where Christians Meditate St Louis is different.
-We teach and practice the practical tools needed to manage worry and fear — and we practice contemplative prayer to strengthen trust in God’s love and grace.
+That’s where Christians Meditate is different.
+We teach and practice the practical tools needed to manage worry and fear that separate us from the Spirit within us — and we practice contemplative prayer to strengthen trust in God’s love and grace.
 It’s a powerful combination!

 What We Hear From Participants

 One participant reports, I didn’t know I had a choice to worry or not.
 Already I am worrying less.
 I don’t feel so restless when I sit down to pray.
 Another participant explains, My mind always wandered when I tried to sit silently with God so I stopped trying.
 Now I realize that’s what minds do.
 It’s all about bringing my attention back to God’s love not clearing my mind.

 Another says, For part of my home practice, I decided to walk from the car to the house after work each night in silent prayer.
 Boy was it hard the first two nights.
 My mind was everywhere but on God.
 But it got easier each day.
 After a week, I started to look forward to those 20 feet and that brief moment in solitude with God.